The programs listed below are for those in the United States. For those outside the US you’ll need to this list instead.

 Self Fundraising – You can always begin a fundraising campaign on your own.
-PayPal has a “pool” option that doesn’t charge the same kinds of fees that you would have to pay with other options.
+PayPal allows you to receive money directly without charging a fundraising fee, or you can create a fundraiser though them and be charged fees similar to other sites.
 Other popular options are GoFundMe and Facebook.
 It’s very important to note with self-fundraising that there are tax implications that could affect you, particularly if you receive any form of public assistance.
 If you are self-fundraising and don’t want to jeopardize any other assistance benefits you receive you can have all the funds paid directly to your veterinarian, rather than yourself.

 Speaking for Spot – Financial assistance for veterinary care.
 A list of some organizations that may be able to provide you with some financial assistance paying for veterinary care.
 Many of them are specific in terms of the type of medical care they will cover, the state or region where you reside, family income levels, etc.

 Financial Assistance Links for Help with Veterinary Bills – A list of numerous nonprofit organizations which have been created to help pet owners pay for veterinary care they cannot afford.

 Are You Having Trouble Affording Your Pet? – A comprehensive list of state and national resources of pet financial aid-related organizations in the USA.

 iCare Credit – iCare is made available to meet the specific needs of those pet owners who do not have adequate insurance coverage or necessary cash available to pay at the time of service.
 Ask your veterinary clinic if iCare Credit is an option offered by their clinic.